brusagar/fundamentos-final/README.md

-# Relations and NER NLP Application - Complete Setup Guide
+# Relations and NER NLP Application

 This guide provides step-by-step instructions to set up the Relations and NER NLP application with SpERT integration from scratch.